rashed192/Supply-Chain-Data-Analysis/README.md

 ## Task:
 Mr. Analyst is the data analyst in the supply chain team who joined GDS Mart recently.
 He has been briefed about the task in the stakeholder business review meeting.
 Now Imagine yourself as Mr. Analyst and play the role of the new data analyst who is excited to build this dashboard and perform the following task:

-•	Create the metrics according to the metrics
+•	Create the metrics according to the metrics list provided

 ![Metric](images/metrics.png)